heyaoyu/tutorial-sample-code/README.md

 tutorial-sample-code
 ====================

-Code segments and examples of any kinds of computer language.
+Code segments and examples of many kinds of computer language.